ZanChen1/Multi-scene-CS/readme.md

 Please download the following models manually and place them at the indicated paths under `Trained_Weights/MWCNN`:

-  **Please download them from the authors’ shared storage and update the links below:**
+- Downloading them from the authors’ shared storage and update the links below:
   [https://drive.google.com/drive/folders/1T5yvuDCToA_NU11GLnZKoVaXq2at7fSL?usp=drive_link](https://drive.google.com/drive/folders/1p6MAShg5g5J3Ip-2NZu_zW2wCThDdEkP?usp=drive_link)
 These MWCNN models are the ones used in our paper